JoeStrout/minimicro-sysdisk/ROADMAP.md

   - ☑︎ clock at top of main menu updates
   - ☑ fun audio feedback throughout
 - ☑︎ /sys/fonts folder of built-in fonts
-- ☐ update /sys/help to include info about `demo` and shells
+- ☐ update /sys/help to include info about `demos` and shells
 - ☑︎ /sys/lib/bmfFonts: latest and greatest BMF font support
 - ☑︎ /sys/lib/styledText: parsing and printing (with word wrap) of styled text
 - ☐ /sys/lib/gui: support for GUI windows, scrollbars, buttons, and menus
 - ☑︎ add a simple file picker/browser to /sys/lib/textUtil, and a related `findFile` utility command
 - ☑︎ `view` command now shows tiles and tile numbers if viewing the image assigned as the tileset of a current tile display
 - ☑ qa module: now correctly returns "map" for `qa.typeOf {}`
+- ☑ textAdventure demo: fixed some bugs related to countable coins
+- ☑︎ `grfon.Parse` now returns an empty map for `{}`, rather than returning null.

 ## Mini Micro itself

 - ☑︎ Added key.axis("Tilt X") and similar "Tilt Y" and "Tilt Z" for reading the accelerometer on devices that have one.
-- ☑︎ `grfon.Parse` now returns an empty map for `{}`, rather than returning null.
 - ☑︎ `file.loadImage` new stores the image name and path on the image object; `www.get` does the same with the name and URL.
 - ☑︎ fixed: TileDisplay no longer shows LOL emojis if you don't assign a tileSet
 - ☑︎ fixed: TileDisplay: you could set tileSet but not get it